Stacktape

 apiURL: $ResourceParam('myHttpApi', 'url')

-Stacktape configuration with deployment script
+The Stacktape configuration for the deployment script.

 Trigger